AFN: Adaptive Fusion Normalization via an Encoder-Decoder Framework: Introduction

-By adding a few parameters, Switchable Normalization~\cite{SwitchNorm} unified Batch Normalization, Layer Normalization and Instance Normalization.
-By using the gate parameters, BIN~\cite{Nam2018BatchInstanceNF} combines the advantages of IN and BN, which can both improve the performance on the BN-based image recognition tasks, and the IN-based image style transfer tasks.
-ASRNorm~\cite{ASRNorm} added more parameters to normalization layers and unified Batch Normalization, Layer Normalization, Group Normalization and Switchable Normalization, and combine them with the Adversarial Domain Augmentation~\cite{ADA,MADA,MEADA}, achieving the state-of-the-art result in many applications of domain generalization.
-However, we observed that transitioning from other normalization layers to ASRNorm can occasionally lead to gradient instability, resulting in bad outcomes.
+By adding a few parameters, Switchable Normalisation~\cite{SwitchNorm} (SN) unifies BN, IN and LN.
+By using the gate parameters, Batch-Instance Normalisation~\cite{Nam2018BatchInstanceNF} (BIN) combines the advantages of BN and IN, which can both improve the performance on BN-based image classification tasks, and IN-based image style transfer tasks.
+Adaptive Scale and Rescale Normalisation~\cite{ASRNorm} (ASRNorm) adds more parameters to normalisation layers and unifies BN, LN, GN, and SN, and combines them with Adversarial Domain Augmentation~\cite{ADA,MADA,MEADA}, achieving the state-of-the-art result in many applications of domain generalisation.
+However, we observe that transitioning from other normalisation layers to ASRNorm can occasionally lead to gradient instability, resulting in poor performance.

-In order to make those kinds of normalization layers more suitable for Pretraining-Finetuning~\cite{pretraining} paradigm and without special augmentation such as Adversarial Domain Augmentation, we designed a new normalization function named AFN(Adaptive Fusion Normalization), which combine the structure of the ASRNorm and Batch Normalization, and designed hyper-parameters to make our normalization more like Batch Normalization at the beginning part of training while having a better performance in the later part of training, which can easily adapt to the data.
+In order to make those kinds of normalisation layers more suitable for different tasks, we design a new normalisation function denoted as Adaptive Fusion Normalisation(AFN), which combines the structure of ASRNorm and BN.
+Also, we design hyper-parameters to make our normalisation more similar to BN at the earlier parts of training while having a better performance in the later parts of training, which can easily adapt to the data.

+Our contribution can be summarised as follows: \begin{itemize} \item We design a new normalisation layer called AFN by combining the structure of BN and ASRNorm to make it more suitable for image classification task. \item We carry out extensive experiments to show that our normalisation layer has taken advantage of BN and ASRNorm and outperforms them in domain generalisation and image classification. \end{itemize}